sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A library of handy utility functions
+Short desc    : A library of handy utility functions
 URL          : http://www.gtk.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : GLib is a handy library of utility functions.
+Descript     : GLib is a handy library of utility functions.
 This C library is
              : designed to solve some portability problems and provide other useful
              : functionality that most programs require.
 ```